 The plants also make wonderful container gardening plants.
-When the flowers diet back the foilage is still stunning!
+When the container grown plants die back, the foliage color is still stunning!

 - Learn More: The Best Flowers For a Cutting Garden

-There are not many insect pests that bother coral bells, but they can occasionally be infested with foliar nematodes and root weevils.
+Not many insect pests bother coral bells, but they can occasionally be infested with foliar nematodes and root weevils.